 Students in the third grade learn more about our connections to the past and the ways in which local, regional and national government and traditions have developed and left their marks on current society, providing common memories.
 Emphasis is also on the physical and cultural landscape of California, including the introduction to the study of Native Americans, the arrival of immigrants and the impact they have both had in forming the character of our contemporary society.
 Basic map skills are taught taking into consideration California regions, land vs. water and climate.
 An introduction to Rules and Laws and what it means to be a citizen is provided and there is a discussion of the economy of our region specifically and the kinds of resources we have and use.
 Basic map skills are taught.
 Students will be going on field trips to reinforce what is being taught in the classroom.

-In third grade math students will be using California Go Math which is a Common Core based textbook.
-The skills we will be working on this year are: place value to 10,000; round whole numbers to the nearest 10 or 100; fluently add and subtract within 1000; multiply one-digit whole numbers by multiples of 10 in the range of 10-90; fluently add and subtract math facts within 20; fluently multiply and divide math facts within 100; solve two-step word problems using the four operations; concept of fractions; understand a fractions as a number on the number line; comparing fractions and equivalent fractions; area, perimeter, measure and estimate liquid volumes and masses of objects using standard units; draw a scaled picture graph and bar graph; and tell time to the nearest minute.
-Students will also be using their I pads for review and also challenging students on their math facts.
+Students use California Go Math which is a Common Core based textbook.
+Some skills covered are to fluently add and subtract within 1000; multiply one-digit whole numbers by multiples of 10 in the range of 10-90; fluently multiply and divide math facts within 100; solve two-step word problems using the four operations; concept of fractions; understand a fraction as a number on the number line; comparing fractions and equivalent fractions; area, perimeter, measure and estimate liquid volumes and masses of objects using standard units; draw a scaled picture graph and bar graph; and tell time to the nearest minute.
+Students will also use math apps on the iPad to reinforce and challenge student skills.

 Third grade Science is broken up into 3 basic categories.
 In Physical and how do they change?
 In Life Science we study Living in Different Environments and Living Science we study Energy, Light and Matter answering the questions, how does energy move and change form?
 What are some properties of light?
 What are objects made of Things in a world of change.
 We will explore the ways living things survive in their environment and how change affects the survival of living things.
 Within Earth Sciences we explore Objects in Space and Patterns in the Sky.
 We will explore what can be observed in the nighttime sky and how objects in the sky move in patterns.
-Students will also be having Foss Science once a week.
-Foss Science is a hands on science program.
+All science curriculum follows the NGSS standards with weekly hands-on experiments.